 You can gauge this using freight benchmarking services which will tell you what the performance on the trade lane has been and what is anticipated.

-Freight benchmarking provides you with actionable data to study the various markets, trade lanes, your peers and after analyzing same, you can decide on whether to fix your rates for a 12-month period, 6m, quarterly, short term or a combination.
+Freight benchmarking provides you with actionable data to study the various markets, trade lanes, your peers and after analyzing the same, you can decide on whether to fix your rates for a 12-month period, 6m, quarterly, short term or combination.